FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Discussion Section:

-**All devices** on the network have a Ping Sensor to ensure probe connectivity and device downtime.
+&nbsp; **All devices** on the network have a Ping Sensor to ensure probe connectivity and device downtime.
 Together with Bandwidth Usage Sensor, this creates a baseline for traffic on the network, used for IoC detection at a network level.

 **All Windows devices** are probed by WMI Security Center Sensors to check for antivirus software status.
 WMI Event Log sensors are the bedrock of log-based IoC detection.
 These sensors are foundational to recording important Event IDs and mainting device security updates.
 Additionally, some Folder Sensor keep track activity related to HVA which occupy windows worksations in Marketing & Sales (PII and Financial data).